 At Hucklow we enjoy whole school book celebrations and we highlight authors and poems through our author and poem of the month.
 The children take part in monthly reading competitions linked to our author/poem of the month with half termly prizes.

 Children enjoy watching and taking part in ‘Stories in the Round’ each half term.

 We work closely with our local library to help encourage our children’s love for reading and to give children access to a wide range of books/texts.

 We take part in the Sheffield Book Awards each year and children participate in the awards ceremony.

 Author visits to school help develop our reading rich environment and encourage children to read new books.

 Leadership and Monitoring of Reading

 Monitoring the teaching and learning of reading takes places in a number of ways:

-1. Observations of Guided Reading and Book study.
+1. Observations of Guided Reading.

 3. Half termly tracking of all children by subject lead.